kdeldycke/kevin-deldycke-blog/content/posts/initialize-git-repositories.md

 In this situation, I came to the conclusion that it's a good idea to create an empty commit at the start of your repository life, and date it to the start of epoch.
-In the future, I'll be able to leverage this intial commit as an ordinary history point from which I can start a branch.
+In the future, I'll be able to leverage this initial commit as an ordinary history point from which I can start a branch.
 Then in this branch I'll be free to mess up the history, until merging my changes back in the mainline tree.